GarimaZe/Python/README.md

 ## Python
-Here, in this repo I am going to solve the basic pyhon projects
+Here, in this repo I am going to solve the basic python projects

 #### Project 1: Creating Acronyms using Python